What is climbing Kilimanjaro really like?

 We have listed a variety of mountaineering clothing and gear that you will need for your climb.
 A detailed Kilimanjaro packing list can be found here.
 The two critical pieces of equipment that you might need to buy are warm, waterproof hiking boots and an insulated, synthetic or down jacket for the cold summit day.
-Most other equipment is often part of many people’s winter/skiing wardrobe already (e.g. long underwear, fleece jacket etc) and we provide things like sleeping bags and trekking poles for free.
+Most other equipment is often part of many people’s winter or skiing wardrobe already (like long underwear and a fleece jacket).
+We provide things like sleeping bags and trekking poles for free.

 What equipment should I buy?
 What should I rent?

-We recommend you bring/buy your own equipment for personal items such as hiking boots, thermo underwear, waterproof pants, down jacket, gloves etc. For more unusual items like sleeping bag, trekking poles etc, we provide you with those items for free.
-Please let us know in advance what items from the equipment list you would like to rent, so we can arrange everything for your arrival.
+We recommend you bring or buy your own personal items such as hiking boots, thermo underwear, waterproof pants, down jacket, and gloves.
+We provide you with the more unusual items like a winter sleeping bag and trekking poles for free.
+Please let us know in advance what items from the equipment list you would like to use so we can arrange everything for your arrival.

 What luggage should I bring?

-When climbing Mount Kilimanjaro, you will need to bring at least 2 bags.
-One should be a daypack which you will carry during your hike.
+When climbing Mount Kilimanjaro, you will need to bring at least two bags.
+One should be a daypack which you will carry yourself.
 The second bag can be a larger duffle bag or backpack.
-The daypack, which you can think of as your carry on luggage, will contain your water, your lunch, snacks, rain gear, camera and maybe an extra layer of clothing.
-The second, larger bag, will be carried by your porter and contain all your other clothing and toiletries.
-It might be a good idea to bring a third small bag so that you can leave any unnecessary items (e.g. city clothes) at the lodge or in our local office before you go on the climb.
-This way you also keep them clean and free from dust until you return.
+The daypack, which you can think of as your carry-on luggage, will contain your water, lunch, snacks, rain gear, camera and maybe an extra layer of clothing.
+The second, larger bag will be carried by your porter and will contain all your other clothing and toiletries.
+It might be a good idea to bring a third small bag so that you can leave any unnecessary items like city clothes at the lodge or in our local office before you go on the climb.
+This way you also keep them clean and free from dust for your return.

 How much luggage can I bring?

-You should limit your larger duffle bag or backpack to 15kg (33lbs) as this will ease the burden of the drivers, vehicles and most importantly, the porters.
-Baggage should be of the round squashy type rather than hard suitcases which are often difficult to fit into jeeps and carry up the mountain.
-Note that luggage restrictions on domestic flights are often also 15-20kg (33-44lbs) per person, so be mindful when packing your bags.
-For your daypack, try to keep it under 9kg (20lbs) for your own benefit when climbing up the mountain.
+You should limit your larger duffle bag or backpack to 15 kg (33 lb) as this will ease the burden on the drivers, vehicles and, most importantly, the porters.
+Baggage should be of the round, squashy type rather than hard suitcases which are often difficult to fit into jeeps and carry up the mountain.
+Note that luggage restrictions on domestic flights are often also 15-20 kg (33-44 lb) per person, so be mindful when packing your bags.
+For your daypack, try to keep it under 9 kg (20 lb) for your own benefit when climbing up the mountain.

 What staff will support our group on the mountain?

 Your Kilimanjaro guides and porters are your greatest asset on the mountain.
-Quality guides and porters will make for a wonderful time on the mountain, while a mediocre staff can put your life in danger.
-Each of our experienced guides is licensed by the Kilimanjaro National Park, trained in acute mountain sickness (AMS) as well as basic mountain first aid and speaks fluently English.
+Quality guides and porters make for a wonderful time on the mountain, while a mediocre staff can put your life in danger.
+Each of our experienced guides is licensed by the Kilimanjaro National Park, trained in acute mountain sickness (AMS) as well as basic mountain first aid, and speaks fluent English.
 Typically, each of our groups has one guide per two climbers, and each climber has three porters.
 Porters carry all gear, tents, cooking supplies and water.
-You will learn to respect these guys by the end of day 1 of your climb – each porter carries about 20kg (44lbs) of kit on their back up the mountain!
+You will come to respect these guys greatly by the end of Day 1 of your climb – each porter carries about 20 kg (44 lb) of kit on their back up the mountain!
 Learn more about Kilimanjaro tipping and why this is such an important consideration before your climb.

 What safety measures are taken by staff?

 Our guides are highly experienced to manage altitude sickness, which is the biggest obstacle on the mountain.
-They intimately know the network of shortcuts to escort climbers to safety, and they are trained to act quickly and calmly under any circumstances.
-We cover each of the things to consider about Kilimanjaro safety in depth in our Kilimanjaro Safety article.
+They have an intimate knowledge of the network of shortcuts to escort climbers to safety, and they are trained to act quickly and calmly under any circumstances.
+We cover each of the things to consider about Kilimanjaro safety in-depth in our Kilimanjaro Safety article.
 Please remember that the purpose of this article is not to scare you, but to keep you well informed.
-At Follow Alice our priority is your safety.
+At Follow Alice our top priority is your safety.
 We want you to know how to climb Kilimanjaro and how to do it in the safest way possible.
 It is safe to climb Kilimanjaro, but only when you are educated on the risks.
-Its a challenge, but thats what it’s all about right!?
+It’s a challenge, but that’s what it’s all about, right!?